yquake2/yquake2/doc/040_cvarlist.md

 ## Graphics (all renderers)

-* **vid_displayrefreshrate**: Sets the displays refresh rate.
-The default `-1` let the game determine the refresh rate automatically.
-  Often the default setting is okay, but some graphics drivers report wrong refresh rates.
-For example 59hz are reported while the display has 59.95hz.

-* **vid_renderer**: Selects the renderer library.
-Possible options are `gl1` (the default) for the old OpenGL 1.4 renderer, `gl3` for the new OpenGL 3.2 renderer and `soft` for the software renderer.

 * **cin_force43**: If set to `1` (the default) cinematics are displayed with an aspect ratio of 4:3, regardless what the actual windows size or resolution is.